-Half Splashes are a great alternative to full splashes yet still provide the same functionality and a great finish.
+Half Splashes are a great alternative to full splashes yet still providing the same functionality and a great finish.
 Half splashes are much easier to fabricate and install.
-There are no cutouts that need to be made.
+There are no cutouts that need tomade.
 Simply measure the countertops and cut your lengths.

-The height of half splashes is up to the installer and consumer.
+The height of half splashes is up to the installer and

+consumer.
 4-6" is standard, yet still taller than most fabricated countertops.
-Measure the bottom of your lowest outlet or switch and build the back splashes 1⁄2" shorter.
-The 1⁄2" allowance is for the products that you will be coating over the MDF.
+Measure the bottom of your lowest outlet or switch and build the back splashes $\frac{1}{2}$ " shorter.
+The $\frac{1}{2}$ " allowance is for the products that you will be coating over the MDF.

-To create a fully seamless backsplash be sure to follow the biscuit and miter-bolt instructions below
+To create a fully seamless backsplash be sure to follow the biscuit and miter-bolt instructions below.